 The Money Clip shown here is silver, it also comes as standard in red, black and there were also some uncommon colours produced.The Money Clip is a handsome product and the matt silver scales with red Victorinox shield lend a simplicity to the knife.
 Dimensions are- length: 74mm, width: 21.39, depth: 8mm (including clip).
 The overall dimensions are deceptive, notwithstanding the attached clip, it only measures 5.50mm across the scales and 6mm across the rivets.
 The 27.6g weight is barely noticeable.

 Which brings us to the feature from which the knife takes its name- the money clip.
 This is not a feature much used in the UK, and increasingly less for bank notes with the increase to card and contactless payment.
 It is a shame that the clip is not removable as it would reduce both weight and thickness.
 But even with the clip it still weighs 7g less than the Ambassador which only offers additional useless toothpick and ‘not-that-good’ tweezers.
 You could remove the clip with a hacksaw but would then have to use a file in an attempt to smooth down the rough edges that were left.
+If that is what you want, just look for the Ambassador knife with Alox scales.
 The stainless steel clip can act as a pocket clip but with a 14mm width and just 23mm of usable depth, it isn’t intended for that.
 If bent out under stress, it would be nigh on impossible to bend it back.
 You may as well leave the clip in place.

 Note that due to the knive’s intended use for holding money, there is no keyrng on this tool.
 Nor any scale tools due to the use of thin Aluminum Oxide- Alox scales.
 These are smooth, attractive and robust.